CryptoServices/cryptoservices.github.io/_posts/2019-05-17-bitcoin-length-weight-confusion.md

 Bitcoin was first popularized in [Bitcoin: A Peer-to-Peer Electronic Cash System](https://bitcoin.org/bitcoin.pdf) (2008).
-The paper[^nak] has spawned a wide variety of systems which use a similar permissionless model for achieving consensus.
+The paper[^nak] has spawned a wide variety of systems that use a similar permissionless model for achieving consensus.

 Bitcoin's consensus algorithm, hereby referred to as "Nakamoto Consensus", powers many cryptocurrencies today.
-The basic concept is simple, the state is organized into a tree structure, or 'block tree'.
+The basic concept is simple, the state is organized into a tree structure, or "block tree."
 Each node in the tree is a valid block of transactions, and blocks necessarily point to the previous block's cryptographic hash.
 Nodes reach consensus by selecting a path in this tree of valid blocks.
 This is the basic structure which defines many